vladiim/fafixed/README.md

-# FAFixed - Financial Data Quality Platform
+# Veridy - Financial Data Quality Platform

-FAFixed is a Django-based SaaS application for financial accountants that integrates with Xero to pull transaction data and run validation rules to detect data quality issues like duplicate transactions.
+Veridy is a Django-based SaaS application for financial accountants that integrates with Xero to pull transaction data and run validation rules to detect data quality issues like duplicate transactions.

 ## Project Overview

-FAFixed helps accountants identify and resolve data quality issues in their clients' financial data by:
+Veridy helps accountants identify and resolve data quality issues in their clients' financial data by:
 1. Integrating with Xero to pull transaction history
 2. Running configurable validation rules against the data
 3. Presenting issues through an intuitive dashboard interface